Computer outage grounds Delta flights nationwide

 Delta was hit by a crippling computer outage on Sunday night that disrupted flights around the nation.

+It's the second time in less than six months that the U.S. carrier has suffered a major IT problem resulting in delays and angry passengers.

-The FAA said there was a nationwide ground stop on all Delta (DAL) domestic flights nationwide but that international flights weren't affected.
+The FAA said late Sunday that there was a nationwide ground stop on all Delta (DAL) domestic flights but that international flights weren't affected.

 "Delta teams are expeditiously working to fix a systems outage that has resulted in departure delays for flights on the ground," the company said in a statement.
 "Flights in the air remain unaffected."